farithadnan/bayt-al-hikmah/content/SE/design-pattern.md

 > *"How objects are organized"*

 1. **[[Adapter]]**
-    – Allows two incompatible interfaces to work together.
+    - Allows two incompatible interfaces to work together.
     - e.g., *Like a power plug adapter that makes a foreign device work in a local socket.*
 2. **[[Composite]]**
-    – Lets you treat a group of objects the same way as a single object.
+    - Lets you treat a group of objects the same way as a single object.
     - e.g., *Useful for representing tree structures like UI components.*
 3. **[[Decorator]]**
-    – Adds new functionality to an object without modifying its original structure.
+    - Adds new functionality to an object without modifying its original structure.
     - e.g., *Like adding extra features to a car without redesigning it.*

-### **Behavioral Patterns** (How objects communicate)
+### **Behavioral Patterns**

+> *How objects communicate*

 1. **[[Observer]]**
-    – Allows multiple objects to react when one object changes.
+    - Allows multiple objects to react when one object changes.
     - e.g., *Like a notification system where many users receive updates.*
 2. **[[Strategy]]**
-    – Lets you switch between different algorithms without changing the main code.
+    - Lets you switch between different algorithms without changing the main code.
     - e.g., *Like choosing different payment methods in an online store.*
 3. **[[Command]]**
-    – Encapsulates a request as an object, making it easy to queue, log, or undo actions.
+    - Encapsulates a request as an object, making it easy to queue, log, or undo actions.
-    - *Like storing a list of actions in a video game to allow undo/redo.*
+    - e.g., *Like storing a list of actions in a video game to allow undo/redo.*

 ---